tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/motion_planning/obstacle_avoidance_planner/README.md

 ## Comparison to other methods

-Planning a trajectory that satisfies kinematic feasibility and collision-free has two main characterictics that makes hard to be solved: one is non-convex and the other is high dimension.
+Planning a trajectory that satisfies kinematic feasibility and collision-free has two main characteristics that makes hard to be solved: one is non-convex and the other is high dimension.
 According to the characteristics, we investigate pros and cons of the typical planning methods: optimization-based, sampling-based, and learning-based method.

 ### Optimization-based method